Location: Henderson, TX

-- A valid driver license in the state of Texas with an acceptable driving record required, unless waived by management.
+- A valid driver’s license in the state of Texas with an acceptable driving record is required, unless waived by management.

 Post hire requirements:

-- Must successfully complete annual in-service training requirements to include physical agility testing and pass an annual background check, which must be approved by TDCJ.
+- Must successfully complete annual in-service training requirements and pass an annual background check, both of which must be approved by TDCJ.